hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 3. Interpret the spec:

    - If it starts and ends with parentheses, treat it as a selector inside `"(...)"`.
-   - Else if it is exactly `"root"`, resolve the appropriate root Nablla host.
+   - Else if it is exactly `"root"`, resolve the appropriate root Sercrod host.
    - Else if it is all digits, treat it as a numeric depth (with the extra adjustment for normal elements).
    - Else treat it as a bare CSS selector.

 4. Resolve the target host:

    - Use `closest(selector)` on the appropriate starting element.
-   - Or walk upward through parents, counting Nablla hosts.
+   - Or walk upward through parents, counting Sercrod hosts.
-   - Or use the topmost Nablla root for `"root"`.
+   - Or use the topmost Sercrod root for `"root"`.

 5. Call update:

-   - If a Nablla host is found, call `target.update(true, caller)` where:
+   - If a Sercrod host is found, call `target.update(true, caller)` where:
      - `caller` is the current host when called from a host-level `*updated-propagate`.
      - `caller` is the scanning host when called from a normal child element.

 No errors are thrown to user code:

-- If resolution fails (no matching Nablla host, invalid selector, or runtime errors), Nablla logs a warning (if warn-level logging is enabled) and continues.
+- If resolution fails (no matching Sercrod host, invalid selector, or runtime errors), Sercrod logs a warning (if warn-level logging is enabled) and continues.

 #### Variable creation and scope layering